rukmanigopalan/adlsgen1togen2migrationsamples/src/ADLS Gen1 and Gen2 ACL Behavior/ADLS Gen1 and Gen2 ACL Behavior  Analysis .md

 **GEN1 Behavior Testing Steps**
 1. Create dir2/dir3/a.txt or dir2/dir3/dir4 when non owner user has wx permission on parent via Java SDK
     *	Step1: Connect ADLS gen1 with service principal (SPN)
-    *	Step2 : Create dir2/dir3/a.txt or dir2/dir3/dir4 when non owner user has wx permission on parent
+    *	Step2 : Create dir2/dir3/a.txt or dir2/dir3/dir4 when non owner user has wx permission on parent and see the owner user's permissions

 **GEN2 Behavior Testing Steps**
 1. Create dir2/dir3/a.txt or dir2/dir3/dir4 when non owner user has wx permission on parent via Java SDK
      *	Step1: Connect ADLS gen2 with service principal (SPN)
-     *	Step2: : Create dir2/dir3/a.txt or dir2/dir3/dir4 when non owner user has wx permission on parent
+     *	Step2: : Create dir2/dir3/a.txt or dir2/dir3/dir4 when non owner user has wx permission on parent and see the owner user's permissions

 ## 8. UMASK SUPPORT ##